Yu-joseph/wining-products-finder-for-Etsy/README.md

 ## License

-MIT License - Feel free to modify and use for your needs.
+Feel free to modify and use for your needs.
+- add more pages
+- add filter for shops
+- add sells etc ..